lucasmauro/statistics/README.md

 * Variance

 ### Probability
-* Single random event
-* Multiple random events
+* Single or multiple random events

 Other statistics and probabilities will be included soon.
 Yet in the future, you will be able to make predictions such as linear regression.